astropy/astropy-helpers/README.rst

 * ``-o``: open the documentation in a browser if a build finishes successfully.

-In addition, build_docs will automatically download and temporarily install sphinx-astropy (which is a meta-package that provides standardized configuration and documentation dependencies for astropy packages).
+In addition, ``build_docs`` will automatically download and temporarily install sphinx-astropy (which is a meta-package that provides standardized configuration and documentation dependencies for astropy packages) if it isn't already installed.
+Temporary installation means that the package will be installed into an ``.eggs`` directory in the current working directory, and it will only be available for the duration of the call to ``build_docs``.

 **python setup.py build_ext**